wp-plugins/fraxion/readme.txt

 And readers can unlock these articles with one-click, exchanging a small number of cents for quality content.

-This basically makes it incredibly easy for authors to charge for their content in a way that is easy, convenient and priced fairly for their readers.
+This makes it incredibly easy for authors to charge for their content in a way that is easy, convenient and priced fairly for their readers.

 A great plug-in for journalists, bloggers and writers who want to turn their creativity into an income.

+Now MU compatible.

 == Installation ==